-Cowes Floating Bridge: Ferry due back in service a week early
+Cowes Floating Bridge: Ferry crashes on return from inspection

 - Published

-The Isle of Wight's problem-plagued chain ferry is set to be up and running again a week earlier than expected following its safety inspection.
+A problem-plagued chain ferry has crashed while returning from a safety inspection.

-Floating Bridge No 6 has been out of action since 7 March for its five-yearly check from the Maritime and Coastguard Agency (MCA) in Falmouth.
+Isle of Wight's Floating Bridge No 6 has been out of action since 7 March for its five-yearly check by the Maritime and Coastguard Agency (MCA) in Falmouth.

-It is being towed back to the island where it will have a final inspection by MCA before returning to service.
+As it was towed back to the island it appeared to hit the sea wall at East Cowes, causing damage to the windows.

-Isle of Wight Council said it aimed to have it running again on 13 April.
+The council previously said it aimed to have the service running on 13 April.

-The ferry, which links Cowes and East Cowes, had been set to return on 22 April.
+"These are on the south side of the vessel and will be boarded up tomorrow."

+It added that it would not affect a planned further MCA inspection or the return to service date of 13 April.

-A launch for foot passengers and cyclists runs while the vessel is not in service.
+A launch for foot passengers and cyclists runs while the vessel is out of service.
 However, vehicles face a 12-mile detour via Newport.

-Since it started running in May 2017, the £3.2m ferry has had a catalogue of problems, including broken chains, excessive noise and cars scraping their bumpers when driving off the vessel.
+Since it started running in May 2017, the £3.2m ferry has had a catalogue of problems, including broken chains, excessive noise and cars having their bumpers scraped when being driven off the vessel.

 Isle of Wight Council has undertaken legal mediation with the firms that built and designed it.